American Freedom Party

-The American Freedom Party (formerly the American Third Position Party or A3P) is a political party in the United States that promotes white nationalism.
+The American Freedom Party (formerly the American Third Position Party or A3P) is a far-right white supremacist political party in the United States.
 In November 2009, it filed papers to be on a ballot in California, and was launched in January 2010.
-According to the Southern Poverty Law Center, it was created to channel the right-wing populist resentment engendered by the financial crisis of 2007–2010 and the policies of the Obama administration.
+It was created after the collapse of the Golden State Party, a party founded by the racist skinhead group Freedom 14, after its leader was exposed as a two-time felon.